 Cigarette smoking is one of the leading causes of bladder cancer in men and accounts for around half the bladder cancer-related deaths.
 When smokers inhale, their bodies absorb the toxins into their bloodstream, and then the kidneys excrete these toxins in the urine.
 Since your urine sits in your bladder for hours before you expel it, your bladder lining is susceptible to prolonged contact with carcinogens, or cancer-causing substances.

-According to the Food and Drug Administration, the diabetes medication Actos (pioglitazone) is associated with a higher risk of bladder cancer.
-When higher doses are used, it seems to increase the risk.
+According to the Food and Drug Administration, some diabetes medication is associated with a higher risk of bladder cancer13.

 Dietary supplements containing aristolochic acid, primarily herbs in the Aristolochia class, are linked with a higher risk of urothelial cancers like bladder cancer.